“Life is about doing things that don’t suck with people who don’t suck.”

 Paul: When did you start developing couchsurfing.com?

 Casey: I started planning couchsurfing.com four years ago.
-It started after I spent time traveling throughout the globe and thought it would be great to get to know people by staying in their homes.
+It began after traveling throughout the globe and thought it would be great to get to know people by staying in their homes.
 In Egypt, I was invited by a young boy to stay with his family.
 His family offered me a dirty blanket and put me on a bed outside, but they also taught me that the Earth was full of hospitable people.

-To see how receptive people would be to couchsurfing.com, I sent e-mails to the entire student population of a University in Iceland before I went on a trip there.
+To see how receptive people would be to couchsurfing.com, I sent e-mails to a University in Iceland’s entire student population before I went there.
 I was met at the airport by an Icelandic pop star and received a really wonderful welcome from people throughout Iceland.

 Paul: How has Couchsurfing become so popular so quickly?

 Casey: I think the name has attracted a lot of attention, and I also believe that many people are attracted to Couchsurfing because of its non-profit status.
-I also encourage members to get in contact with their local press to let them know about our service.
+I also encourage members to contact their local press to inform them about our service.
 It has worked well.
 I expected to have 3000 members at the end of 2004, and it looks like we’ll have around 5000 instead.

 Casey: Our average age is 29.
 Last week, I hosted a pair of nurses who were both in their 60s, and we have members in their 80s.